haxelion/subbuster/README.md

 * The key lenght detection uses entropy instead of just counting the number of equal bytes.
 * It aims to break any byte level substitution cipher, not just xor cipher.
-Currently only xor and xor-add substitutions are implemented.
+Currently only xor, xor-add, xor-add-mix substitutions are implemented.

+For an example of the crypto it aims to break, see DummyCrypt.

 ## License ##